Elizabeth Arden is a major American cosmetics, skin care and fragrance company but is Elizabeth Arden cruelty-free or vegan-friendly?

 Elizabeth Arden is NOT Cruelty-free.
 Elizabeth Arden pays and allows their products to be tested on animals when required by law.
-Elizabeth Arden also sells its products in stores in mainland China where animal testing is mandatory for all imported cosmetics.
+Elizabeth Arden also sells its products in stores in mainland China where animal testing is mandatory for most imported cosmetics.

 Elizabeth Arden is also owned by Revlon, a parent company that is also not cruelty-free.